 Please call as much ahead of time for medication refills as you can to insure stock and timely refills, as well as with any questions about our current hours.
 Voice mail messages left when we are not open will be returned as soon as possible.

-After March 25th, we will be open 8AM to 6PM Monday, Tuesday, Thursday and Friday.
+As of June 1st, we will be open 8AM to 6PM Monday, Tuesday, Wednesday and Friday.

 We will update here with any further modification or altered hours.

 At this time we are not taking any new clients.
 If you need immediate help, please click here to locate your nearest emergency clinic.

 Rainbow Veterinary Clinic welcomes you!

 At Rainbow Veterinary Clinic we provide the highest quality medical and surgical care

 to our patients and offer the best possible service to our clients.

 Dr. Linda Mitchell